 45 degrees, as the largest backscatter gradient seemed often occur from Northwest to Southeast of the lake in many images.
 The local auto-leveling itself was then performed using skimage.filters.rank.autolevel_percentile(with the defined kernel and p0=0, p1=1).
 Although using 0 and 1 as percentiles, we encountered a different behavior of this method regarding the treatment of the no-data mask when compared to the method skimage.filters.rank.autolevel and thus skimage.filters.rank.autolevel_percentile was preferred.
-Yen-thresholding was in the following performed using skimage.filters.threshold yen with default parameters.
+Yen-thresholding was in the following applied to the imagery using skimage.filters.threshold_yen with default parameters.